coatyio/coaty-js/docs/man/developer-guide.md

 The shutdown method first shuts down all container controllers by invoking the component's `onDispose` method (in arbitrary order).
-Finally, the Communication Manager's `onDispose` method is called which unsubscribes all subscriptions and disconnects the messaging client from the MQTT message broker.
+Finally, the Communication Manager's `onDispose` method is called which unsubscribes all subscriptions and disconnects the agent from the communication infrastructure.

 After invoking shutdown, the container and its components are no longer usable.